Court Appearance and Plea Information

 Appearances CANNOT be made by telephone.
-You can appear in person, by mail, by fax, by email (email address HAS to have the defendant's name on the email) or ONLINE with payment.
+You can appear in person, by mail, by fax, by email (the email address HAS to have the defendant’s name on the email), or ONLINE with payment.

 The Municipal Court accepts cash (IN PERSON ONLY), checks, money orders, and credit cards.
 Credit card payments can be made ONLINE or by calling 877-819-7083.
 Court personnel CANNOT take credit card payments over the phone.

 If you are unsure of your court date, you can go to PAY ONLINE to check your due date.